by Lloyd A. Rosenberg, AIA, President & CEO

 As we are currently working on more than 12 municipal building projects across New Jersey, we recommend that municipalities calendar a re-budgeting process every three months so that delays can be priced into the final budget; and that bidding for jobs take place as soon as possible after approval.
 Typically a consultant has been retained to assist in the bidding for the project during its design phase who can be tasked with regular estimate updates.
 All the costs associated with the project need to be affirmed at regular intervals if there are hang-ups in getting started.

 Another important discipline is foresight into what happens with the project in the next generation.
 For example, if the municipality needs to house 50 office employees now, what happens if the number is 70 in 10 years?
 Or 30?
 With growth in government balanced by automation of some functions, requirements of today surely will evolve with time, and a conscious approach to how property assets can be repurposed will save challenges for the next generation.

 With so many elements going into the making of a new building, recognizing that there will be surprises during the construction phase that even your architect or contractor didn’t imagine, and accounting for that ahead of time can save municipalities both time and money.
-DMR, acting as the project manager for projects including the currently-in-construction Hudson County High Tech High School in Secaucus, is using technologies that allow all contractors on the project to talk daily in real time about potential issues and practical solutions, keeping them on a tight budget and aggressive timeline.
+DMR, acting as the project manager for projects including the currently-in-construction Frank J. Gargiulo Campus in Secaucus, is using technologies that allow all contractors on the project to talk daily in real time about potential issues and practical solutions, keeping them on a tight budget and aggressive timeline.

-This article originally appeared on New Jersey Association of Counties Newsletter.
+This article also appeared on New Jersey Association of Counties Newsletter.